List of X-Men film series characters: Ichirō Yashida / Silver Samurai

-Ichirō Yashida/Silver Samurai (played by Haruhiko Yamanouchi and Ken Yamamura as a young man) is the grandfather of Mariko, father of Shingen and founder of the Yashida Corporation.
+Ichirō Yashida / Silver Samurai (portrayed by Haruhiko Yamanouchi and Ken Yamamura as a young man) is the grandfather of Mariko, father of Shingen, and founder of the Yashida Corporation.

-Yashida first met Logan during WW2, when he was saved by him from the bombing of Nagasaki.
+Yashida first met Logan during WW2, when Logan saved him during the bombing of Nagasaki.
 Years later, he seeks Logan out to harness his healing abilities.
 He fakes his death and dons the Silver Samurai suit, and attempts to take Logan's healing ability.
-He severs Wolverine's claws, which Mariko use to kill him.
+He severs Wolverine's claws, which Mariko uses to kill him.